eoncarlyle/januaryplayground/README.md

 ## Feedback Log

+### `32686c8`
+- Consider sealed class hierarchy for `WebSocketMessage`
+- Configuration file for cookie durations
+- More verbose error messages
+- Consider allowing to authentication retries to the websockets

 ### `c03ce94`
 - Should handle network errors separately from auth failures (explicit 403 handing in auth)
 - Add session invalidation on logout